 When selecting aggregates for high-strength concrete, producers consider the strength of the aggregate, the optimum size of the aggregate, the bond between the cement paste and the aggregate, and the surface characteristics of the aggregate.
 Any of these properties could limit the ultimate strength of high-strength concrete.

 Pozzolans, such as fly ash and silica fume, are the most commonly used mineral admixtures in high-strength concrete.
 These materials impart additional strength to the concrete by reacting with portland cement hydration products to create additional C-S-H gel, the part of the paste responsible for concrete strength.

 It would be difficult to produce high-strength concrete mixtures without using chemical admixtures.
 A common practice is to use a superplasticizer in combination with a water-reducing retarder.
 The superplasticizer gives the concrete adequate workability at low water-cement ratios, leading to concrete with greater strength.
 The water-reducing retarder slows the hydration of the cement and allows workers more time to place the concrete.

 High-strength concrete is specified where reduced weight is important or where architectural considerations call for small support elements.
 By carrying loads more efficiently than normal-strength concrete, high-strength concrete also reduces the total amount of material placed and lowers the overall cost of the structure.

 The most common use of high-strength concrete is for construction of high-rise buildings.
-At 969 feet, Chicago's 311 South Wacker Drive uses concrete with compressive strengths up to 12,000 psi and is the tallest concrete building in the United States.
+At 969 feet, Chicago's 311 South Wacker Drive uses concrete with compressive strengths up to 12,000 psi and is one of the tallest concrete buildings in the United States.